 So yes, we still have a family portrait taken, and I still pay good money to have the images printed, framed, and placed in our son’s bedroom; he may not grow up with parents who live in the same house… but he will grow up to see respect, kindness, empathy, compassion, perseverance, flexibility, and even sacrifice being modeled by both of his parents and he will know it is possible to fall out of love but never fall apart.”

-Victoria and Adam don’t owe anyone an explanation but it’s nice to hear that couples can still get along to raise children.
+Victoria and Adam don’t owe anyone an explanation regarding their parenting style and life choices but it’s nice to hear that couples can still get along to raise children.

 Do you and your ex still do things together as a family?
 Let us know in the comments.

 Thanks for reading!
 If you like this article, please take a second to like, comment, or share this with friends or random strangers.
 If you’re new to the website, please take a second to follow me on FACEBOOK, LINKEDIN, TWITTER, INSTAGRAM, or TUMBLR.